 '''

-tar -xvf nebula-graph-studio-3.0.0-1.x86_64.tar.gz
+tar -xvf nebula-graph-studio-3.1.0-1.x86_64.tar.gz

 '''

-The root directory nebula-graph-studio has three installation packages: nebula-graph-studio, nebula-importer and nebula-httpgateway.
+The root directory nebula-graph-studio has two installation packages: nebula-graph-studio and nebula-importer.
 You need to deploy and start the services separately on the same machine to complete the deployment of Studio.